 From the Blog

-On rainy days, learn all about the life and times of Perranporth at the local museum.
+On rare rainy days, learn all about the life and times of Perranporth at the local museum.
 Open all year, the museum features costume displays, a replica of a traditional Cornish kitchen and an exhibition of early surfboards.
 Then head to one of Perranporth's waterfront pubs or bars and enjoy excellent food with sea views.